 The business of Apax Partners is operated and managed through a small number of committees whose respective terms of reference clearly define responsibilities and accountability.

-Andrew Sillitoe is a Partner in the Tech & Telco team.
+Andrew Sillitoe is co-CEO of Apax Partners and a Partner in the Tech & Telco team.
 Andrew is also a member of the Executive, Investment, Approval, Portfolio Review and Exit Committees.
 He has been based in London since joining the firm in 1998 and has focused on the technology & telecommunications sectors in that time.
 Andrew has been involved in a number of deals, including Orange, TIVIT, TDC, Intelsat and Inmarsat.

 Prior to joining Apax Partners, Andrew was a consultant at LEK where he advised clients on acquisitions in a number of sectors.

 Andrew holds an MA in Politics, Philosophy and Economics from Oxford and an MBA from INSEAD.

 Mitch Truwit is co-CEO of Apax Partners and a Partner in the Services team.
 He is also a member of the Executive Committee and a Trustee of the Apax Foundation.

 Prior to joining Apax Partners in 2006, Mitch was the President and CEO of Orbitz Worldwide, a subsidiary of Travelport, between 2005 and 2006 and was the Executive Vice President and Chief Operating Officer of priceline.com between 2001 and 2005.